SenseLogic/GLIMPSE/README.md

 Their default minimum and maximum sizes are defined in the settings.

-Their individual width or height can also be defined through the link title :
+Their individual width or height can also be specified through the link title :

 *   `![title¨50%](path/to/image.ext)`
 *   `![title¨16rem](http://path/to/image.ext)`